atlas-doc/doc-sabre/atlas-api-documentation/api-reference/Other-functions/cache-data-feed.md

 - **Type:** String
 - **Required:** Yes
 - **Description:** Unique client identifier used for authentication or tracking the request.
 This is the Access key (AK) of the customer.
-- **Constraints:** Alphanumeric string, typically provided by the platform.
 - **Default:** None
 - **Example:** `"xxxxxxxxxxx"`

 ### **startTimestamp**
 - **Type:** Integer (Unix Timestamp in milliseconds)
 - **Required:** Yes
 - **Description:** Start time for filtering orders.
 Represents the beginning of the time window (inclusive).
 Unix Timestamp.
 When not filled in, defaults to one hour ago.
-- **Constraints:** Must be a valid Unix timestamp in milliseconds (13 digits).
+Must be a valid Unix timestamp in milliseconds (13 digits).
 - **Default:** None
 - **Example:** `1696631580000`

 ### **endTimestamp**
 - **Type:** Integer (Unix Timestamp in milliseconds)
 - **Required:** Yes
 - **Description:** End time for filtering orders.
 Represents the end of the time window (inclusive).
 Unix Timestamp.
 When not filled in, defaults to one hour ago.
 The time range cannot exceed one hour.
-- **Constraints:** Must be a valid Unix timestamp in milliseconds (13 digits).
+Must be a valid Unix timestamp in milliseconds (13 digits).
 Must be equal to or greater than `startTimestamp`.
 - **Default:** None
 - **Example:** `1696631580000`